AWS Big Data Blog

 Build streaming applications on Amazon Managed Service for Apache Flink with AI-assisted guidance

 Building production-ready Apache Flink applications requires learning a complex ecosystem.
 The learning curve is steep for newcomers, and even experienced Flink developers encounter complexity when scaling applications or troubleshooting production issues.
-With the new Kiro Power and Agent Skill for Amazon Managed Service for Apache Flink, you can get AI-assisted guidance for building, improving, and migrating streaming applications directly in your development environment, with recommendations that are grounded in best practices.
+With Agent Skill for Amazon Managed Service for Apache Flink, you can get AI-assisted guidance for building, improving, and migrating streaming applications directly in your development environment, with recommendations that are grounded in best practices.

-In this post, we walk through installing the Power and Skill, using Amazon Kinesis Data Streams to build a Kinesis Data Stream-to-Kinesis Data Stream streaming pipeline, and migrating an existing application to Flink 2.2.
-You can follow along with this use case to see how the Managed Service for Apache Flink Kiro Power can help you build a resilient, performant application grounded in best practices.
+In this post, we walk through installing the Skill, using Amazon Kinesis Data Streams to build a Kinesis Data Stream-to-Kinesis Data Stream streaming pipeline, and migrating an existing application to Flink 2.2.
+You can follow along with this use case to see how the Managed Service for Apache Flink Skill can help you build a resilient, performant application grounded in best practices.

 Solution overview

-The Managed Service for Apache Flink Power/Skill works across multiple AI development tools, providing the same comprehensive guidance in each:
+The Managed Service for Apache Flink Skill works across multiple AI development tools, providing the same comprehensive guidance in each:

-• Kiro: Installs as a Power that automatically activates for Flink-related development activities
+• Kiro: Installs as an Agent Skill that automatically activates for Flink-related development activities

 • Cursor and Claude Code: Installs as an Agent Skill following the open Agent Skills standard